How to Create a Dog Friendly Garden

 If you’re anything like us, then you love your dog and want to include them in as many of your daily activities as possible.
 Every dog owner has experienced the joy, frustration, and laughter caused by our four-legged friends who decide to help us complete a task and, in most cases, create even more chaos as a result.

 This is especially true when gardening with dogs.
 From trying to escape, to going on an adventure, to ‘helping’ by digging up or eating your plants, our little furry friends can be quite the handful.
-By following this guide and taking some small precautions, you and your dog can both enjoy a relaxing time in the garden.
+By utilising our dog friendly garden ideas and taking some small precautions, you and your dog can both enjoy a relaxing time in the garden.

 1. Close your gate